 You are busy this summer planning and reworking lessons -- adding, adjusting, and tweaking.
-Here's something to think about, fast forward to fall: We know students do plenty of listening in our classes, but what about the other three communication skills they should be engaging in and practicing...Read More.
+Here's something to think about, fast forward to fall: We know students do plenty of listening in our classes, but what about the other three communication skills they...Read More.

 Budget cuts did not spare summer school.
 Along with furloughs, pay cuts, and layoffs, it's been canceled in some schools, even districts, across the country.
 Teachers working in these districts and schools are unable to rely on that additional, and often much needed paycheck.
 This definitely...Read More.